-The Department mailed the Notice to Respondent's last known home address on May 5, 2023, and the Notice was delivered and left with an individual on May 8, 2023.
-The Administrative Actions and Appeals Service Group of the Department's Federal Student Aid forwarded the Notice to the Office of Hearings and Appeals on May 11, 2023.
-Respondent has not responded to the Notice.
-The 30 days from receipt provided for in 2 C.F.R. § 180.820 to respond to the Notice having expired, the official record is closed as of June 12, 2023.
+The Department mailed the Notice to Respondent's last known home address on January 19, 2024, and the Notice was delivered and left with an individual on January 22, 2024.
+The Administrative Actions and Appeals Service Group of the Department's Federal Student Aid forwarded a copy of the Notice to the Office of Hearings and Appeals on January 31, 2024.